 - Certain medications (e.g., antihistamines, antidepressants, birth control pills)

-When Dr. Johnson meets a patient that is experiencing dry eye symptoms, it’s critical for him to determine the root cause of the problem, as that often dictates how he treats the issue.
+When Dr. Johnson or Dr. Kelley meet a patient that is experiencing dry eye symptoms, it’s critical for them to determine the root cause of the problem, as that often dictates how they treat the issue.